NikolaGilev/NBP/README.md

 ...
 File C:\Users\kok1\_\install-pyenv-win.ps1 cannot be loaded because running scripts is disabled on this system...

-In order to fix this we need to give power-shell Admin privilages so it can successfully run the script:
+In order to fix this we need to give power-shell Admin privileges so it can successfully run the script:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser